Wimmera River in Flood - 16 Jan 2011 (C) Iain Sedgman 2014

 39. Wimmera Mallee Pioneer Museum (at Jeparit)

 This museum is the pride of the local townsfolk and for good reason.
 The presentation is excellent with an emphasis on the household and agricultural past.
 The museum is open most days and is at Jeparit, just past Antwerp and Tarranyurk and it is adjacent to the Wimmera River.
 Whilst at Jeparit visit Lake Hindmarsh (40) which is only six kilometres from Jeparit and the largest freshwater lake in Victoria.
 The Wimmera River flows into Lake Hindmarsh and thence on to Lake Albacutya.
-In 2009 the drought mean't that Lake Hindmarsh was empty but it has half filled since but is drying out again as at October 2017.
+In 2009 the drought mean't that Lake Hindmarsh was empty but it half filled later and as at 2023 it has had varying amounts of water at times but still not filled.
 It is still interesting to know and see how this inland flowing river meets this Lake.

 In 2015 a new art gallery opened in Rainbow.
 The Turbo gallery in the main street of Rainbow, has rotating art exhibitions and features the work of local artist Belinda Eckermann.
 Art supplies and unique gifts are also sold.
 The hours are Tue-Fri 4-5:30pm and Sat 10-2 and Sun 12-4.

-Rainbow also has a large home, called Yurunga, which is generally open on a Sunday afternoon, thanks to volunteers.
+Rainbow also has a large home, called Yurunga, which is generally open from about 2 to 4 pm on a Sunday afternoon and staffed by volunteers.

 In the outstanding desert country round Rainbow there are many tracks suitable for low range 4WD vehicles.
 The circuit around Lake Albacutya is quite challenging around the NW side and Wyperfeld National Park is also close at hand.
 There are many steep sections with soft sand requiring appropriate skills including, driving with lower tyre pressures, recovery procedures and having a mate with a bigger 4WD along with you!